For a comprehensive review of the Europe market, click below:

 2001

-While the economy is focused on the service sector, with a large number of financial institutions – private banks, in particular – the city is also considered a hub for the watch-making industry, with numerous luxury brands headquartered there, as well as being home to major international research and development laboratories.
-Furthermore, Geneva is the Europe, Middle East and Africa (EMEA) headquarters of high-tech companies Hewlett-Packard, IBM Microelectronics Division, SUN Microsystems, Oracle and Reuters.
+Geneva's economy is predominantly driven by the service sector, with a strong presence of financial institutions, particularly private banks.
+The city is also recognised as a major hub for the luxury watchmaking industry, with numerous luxury brands headquartered there, as well as being home to major international research and development laboratories.
+Additionally, Geneva serves as Europe, Middle East and Africa (EMEA) headquarters of high-tech companies HP, Oracle, IBM Microelectronics, SUN Microsystems and Reuters.

-Hotel supply for the city and Canton of Geneva has remained stable in recent years, with minor variations related to renovation works and the reorganisation of some hotels’ inventories.
-As of 2022, the city of Geneva had 87 hotels providing some 7,300 rooms, which is quite substantial given the small size of the city.
-The market is geared towards the upper end of the spectrum, with four- and five-star hotels accounting for more than 60% of the total room inventory.
+Hotel supply for the city and Canton of Geneva has remained steady in recent years, with minor variations related to renovation works and the reorganisation of some hotels’ inventories.
+As of Q1 2025, Geneva hosts 97 hotels offering some 8,100 rooms – a notable figure given the city's relatively small size.
+The market is geared towards the upper end of the spectrum, with four- and five-star hotels accounting for just under 60% of the total room inventory.
+Looking ahead, the hospitality landscape in Geneva is poised for modest growth, with currently two planned additions to supply: a 104-unit Room Mate (marking the brand’s entry into the country) and a 25-room property on rue Arnold Winkelried, both scheduled for early 2026.
+Geneva is set to welcome the return of the Le Richemond hotel in the coming years, likely under the Jumeirah brand, following an extensive renovation programme led by Dubai Holding.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.